leabittm/academic-kickstart/content/authors/bittmann/_index.md

 # - Visitors
 ---

-I am currently a postdoctoral researcher at the Faculty of mathematics of the University of Vienna, in the team of [Anton Mellit](https://mellit.org/).
+Since September 2021, I am a research associate at the [University of Edinburgh](https://hodge.maths.ed.ac.uk/tiki/Welcome).
+Before that, I was working at the [University of Vienna](https://mathematik.univie.ac.at/en/).

-I did my PhD at the Université Paris Diderot, under the supervision of [David Hernandez](https://webusers.imj-prg.fr/~david.hernandez/).
-I defended in July 2019, the manuscript can be found [here](http://www.normalesup.org/~lbittmann/files/these.pdf).
+I completed my PhD at the [Université Paris Diderot](https://u-paris.fr/en/), under the supervision of [David Hernandez](https://webusers.imj-prg.fr/~david.hernandez/), in 2019.